blue-10/Blue10CLI/README.md

 .\Blue10CLI.exe administration list
 ```

-The response should look something like this
+The response should look something like this:
 ```
 [
   {